 Wyoming Car Insurance Overview

 When it comes to car insurance, Wyoming is a fault, or tort, state.
-That means when a driver is deemed at fault for a car accident, he or she is responsible for financially compensating those injured in the crash for their medical and other accident-related expenses, as well as paying for repair or replacement of the driver’s vehicle and other property damage.
+That means when a driver is deemed at fault for a car accident, they are responsible for financially compensating those injured in the crash for their medical and other accident-related expenses, as well as paying for repair or replacement of the driver’s vehicle and other property damage.

 When a person is injured in a Wyoming car accident, they have three options.
 The first involves filing a claim directly with their insurance company, which then pursues the matter with at-fault driver’s insurer.
 The second consists of filing a claim directly with the at-fault driver’s insurer, while the third involves filing a personal injury lawsuit against the at-fault driver.